R

 These are active dogs, so their caloric requirements are high.
 They love to eat, and food can be an effective reward while training.
 The optimal diet for an adult is three cups per day of high-quality kibble that’s at least 25 percent protein.
 Divide their food into multiple meals throughout the day to reduce the risk of bloat.
 Read the list of ingredients carefully, and avoid foods that are high in fillers like corn, soy, or wheat.
 Growing puppies should be fed between two and four cups of kibble a day.

 Both Rottweilers and Siberian Huskies have a tendency to develop dental problems, and if your dog has inherited these tendencies, it’s best to opt for dry dog food.
-Since their health issues include hip and elbow dysplasia and osteochondritis dessicans, definitely prioritize nutrients like glucosamine, chondroitin sulfate, and calcium in your Rottsky’s diet.
+Since their health issues include hip and elbow dysplasia and osteochondritis dissecans, definitely prioritize nutrients like glucosamine, chondroitin sulfate, and calcium in your Rottsky’s diet.

 Maintenance And Grooming

 These dogs have double coats that require a lot of attention.
 Grooming with a pin brush and a metal comb at least three times a week is a must, but even at that, you’re likely to be vacuuming frequently if you want to keep your furniture free of dog hair.
-If your dog has inherited a Rottweiler-type coat, the shedding will be heaviest during the early spring and the early fall when you may need to brush your pet every day.
+If your dog has inherited a Rottweiler-type coat, the shedding will be heaviest during the early spring and the early fall, when you may need to brush your pet every day.

 There’s no need to bathe your dog more often than every few weeks.
 Frequent bathing may leave your dog’s skin dry and flaky.
 If your dog has inherited its Siberian Husky parent’s coat, make sure to dry the undercoat completely any time your dog gets wet.
 If you don’t, mold and mildew may develop in the undercoat.